top of page

 Councillor Asselstine brought forward a motion which was supported by council to ask that the province extend its deadline for removal of heritage properties.

 Under the Ontario Heritage Act, municipalities can "List" properties of cultural heritage value or interest to their heritage registers.
 The municipality is not required to consult with the owner before listing the property on the register, and once the property is listed, the owner must give the municipality 60 days' notice before demolishing the property.
-This allows the municipality enough time to determine if it wants to fully designate the property under Part IV of the Act.
+This allows the municipality enough time to determine if it wants to fully designate the property.

 The Architectural Conservancy of Ontario sent a letter to Premier Ford requesting an extension which Councillor Asselstine included in her motion.